Don’t Spend Months or Years on Your Divorce When You Can Be Done in Days or Weeks

-As a Long Island divorce mediator and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompany other types of proceedings.
-Our Long Island divorce mediators’ goals are always to keep the process of ending your marriage from becoming adversarial and enable you to complete the process quickly, easily, inexpensively and with the least amount of stress on all the parties involved, including your children.
+As a divorce mediator on Long Island and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompany other types of proceedings.
+Our divorce mediators’ Nassau County, Suffolk County on Long Island goals are always to keep the process of ending your marriage from becoming adversarial and enable you to complete the process quickly, easily, inexpensively and with the least amount of stress on all the parties involved, including your children.

 Divorce mediation with the law firm of Hornberger Verbitsky, P.C. is a private, voluntary process that helps you resolve the issues involved in ending your marriage without the time, stress and expense of litigation in court.
-Our experienced divorce mediators help guide you through this process without taking sides or imposing any decisions upon you or your spouse.
+Our experienced divorce mediators in Nassau County, Suffolk County, Long Island, NY help guide you through this process without taking sides or imposing any decisions upon you or your spouse.

 As an example of the flexibility mediation can offer you, on occasion, couples in divorce mediation agree not to have a formal custody agreement.
 In such cases, rather, you and your spouse may agree to take each week as it comes depending on your schedules and the schedules of the children.
 In these instances, the child may spend four days with you and three days with your spouse one week, and spend the entire next week with your spouse if you wind up having to work late or go out of town for whatever reason.
 This also allows a child to not feel as though he or she has to pick which parent he or she wants to spend time with because you and your spouse are splitting time evenly according to your schedules.
 This is contrary to a traditional court ordered visitation agreement, where you or your spouse may have the children one week but yet also have other commitments during that same time period and therefore miss out on precious time together.